Wea

-The Wea were a Miami-Illinois-speaking Native American tribe originally located in western Indiana.
-Historically, they were described as either being closely related to the Miami Tribe or a sub-tribe of Miami.
+The Wea (Miami–Illinois: Waayaahtanwa) were a Miami–Illinois-speaking Native American tribe originally located in western Indiana.
+Historically, they were described as being either closely related to the Miami tribe or a sub-tribe of Miami.

 Today, the descendants of the Wea, along with the Kaskaskia, Piankeshaw, and Peoria, are enrolled in the Peoria Tribe of Indians of Oklahoma, a federally recognized tribe in Oklahoma.

 Name

 The name Wea is used today as the a shortened version of their numerous recorded names.
 The Wea name for themselves (autonym) in their own language is waayaahtanwa, derived from waayaahtanonki, 'place of the whirlpool', where they were first recorded being seen and where they were living at that time.

 The many different spellings of the tribe's name include Waiatanwa, Ouaouiatanoukak, Aoiatenon, Aouciatenons, Ochiatenens, Ouatanons, Ouias, Ouiatanon, Wah-we-ah-tung-ong, Warraghtinooks, and Wyatanons.

 Language

-The Wea spoke a dialect of Miami-Illinois language, part of the Algonquian language family.
+The Wea spoke a dialect of Miami–Illinois language, part of the Algonquian language family.